 Enabling authorization through policy-based access control

 CSG ensures that users are authorized to execute cryptographic operations before they are carried out.
 This process of authorization is controlled by the CSG policy engine and configured through CSG policy.
 A policy identifies one or more users/applications [or groups of users], to whom one or more permissions are assigned.
 Specifically, the policy works on the basis of whitelisting, meaning that only those commands specified in the policy for the corresponding user will be permitted.
-The police engine denies access to the HSMs for any user/request combination not contained in the active policy file.
+The policy engine denies access to the HSMs for any user/request combination not contained in the active policy file.

 Enabling appropriate use of cryptography